CDLUC3/Make-Data-Count/hub/citation_events/README.md

     }
 ```

 Mmmmm, tastes like JSON.
 There are a few important things to notice.
-First, the attribute `total-results` describes the number of events/links found in the DOI to other DOIs in the query.
+First, the attribute `total-results` describes the number of events/links found in the queried DOI to other DOIs in the query.
 In this example for `10.5061/dryad.n81g1` that is 9.
 Second, is the `events` attribute which contains an array with the metadata for the 9 events/links found by the query.
 We will take a look at the attributes of the events in the next section.
 Having said that, at this point you now know how to use the EventData Query API to retrieve DOI-to-DOI events/links.

 ### Links Provided by DataCite Members in Event Data

 The full description of the DataCite source metadata can be found [DataCite section](https://www.eventdata.crossref.org/guide/sources/datacite/) of the EventData guide.
 Please refer to that guide for a full description, here we will just cover the essential.

-The data from this sources is all events/links in DataCite metadata deposited by DataCite members.
+The data from this source is all events/links in DataCite metadata deposited by DataCite members.
 Where a relation is made between a DataCite DOI and a Crossref DOI, that link is sent in an Event.
 In the example for the DOI `10.5061/dryad.n81g1`, an event looks like this:

     {